 Further to the completion of the internal audit work for 2022/23, and following up on previously raised internal audit actions, the Internal Audit Team highlighted specific areas as requiring further improvement.
 These specific areas included risks in relation to compliance with documented procedures where the frequency of Memorials and Headstones inspections fell materially short of the expectations.
 Further risks were identified relating to data risks associated with the use of personal mobile phones by trade operatives, the contractual status of social care providers and contract management.
-Progress is being made towards mitigating risks in these areas; however, these risks will continue to be kept under review, with auditors monitoring compliance with the agreed actions as part of a six-monthly cycle, and progress being reported to the Audit & Risk Management Committee.
+Progress was made in 2022/23 towards mitigating risks with the risks continuing to be kept under review.
+Auditors monitor compliance with the agreed actions as part of a six-monthly cycle, and progress is reported to the Audit & Risk Management Committee.